FabioChiodini/blog.kiodo.it/exampleSite/content/post/netjsonconfig.md

 # Installing NSX-T

-The installation instructions for this this have been well-documented by my good friends at VMware
+The installation instructions for this this have been well-documented by my good friends at VMware so i will post a few links here

  I was also on the lookout for bugs in the module and most of the bugs seem to be related with it since it's a bit outdated now.
 I then activated the `virtualenv` and started entering the installation commands according to the instructions in the repository.
 Everything went on smoothly until the `python setup.py develop` command.
 I got an error as shown in the below picture.